holi-lab/ToolDial/README.md

 Fill `CUDA_VISIBLE_DEVICES` and `experiment_script` and run `run_train.sh`.

-Before executing run_train.sh, I will review the arguments for each evaluation task code.
+Before executing `run_train.sh`, I will review the arguments for each evaluation task code.

 <br>